Buying & Selling Businesses

 Issues when commencing a lease in a shopping centre include:

-- the tenant may be required to contribute to the cost of advertising and promoting the shopping centre;
+- you may be required to contribute to the cost of advertising and promoting the shopping centre;

-- the tenant can not be required to promote or advertise their business;
+- you can not be required to promote or advertise their business;

-- the tenant can not be prevented from conducting business outside the centre;
+- you can not be prevented from conducting business outside the centre;

 - the landlord can not change the centre’s core trading hours without the written agreement of a majority of shops.